Dense graph limits under respondent-driven sampling: Applications

-Recall that an \emph{invariant set} is a set~$A$ such that~$K_\kappa(x,A)=1$ for all $x\in A$, that is \ben{ \int_A\kappa(x,y)dy = \int_0^1\kappa(x,y)dy\qquad \text{for all~$x\in A$}. } Hence, we must have~$\int_{A^c}\kappa(x,y)dy = 0$ for all~$x\in A$.
-This implies that $\int_A\int_{A^c}\kappa(x,y)dydx = 0$, which by symmetry of~$\kappa$ and~\eq{6}, implies that~$\Vol(A)=0$ or~$\Vol(A)=1$.
-The case~$\Vol(A)=0$ can be excluded since the right hand side of~\eq{11} is positive by~\eq{7}.
-By the definition of~$\pi$, it follows that, for every such invariant set~$A$, we have~$\pi(A)=1$.
-Therefore,~$\pi$ is an ergodic measure in the Yosida sense.
-Now, Lemma 4.2 of \cite{HerandezLerma1998} implies that~$\pi$ is unique on the invariant sets up to~$\pi$-null sets, but since~$\pi$ cannot have any atoms,~$\pi$ is unique on~$[0,1]$;~\eq{10} now follows from Theorem~6.1(b) of \cite{HerandezLerma1998}. \end{proof}
+Hence, we must have $\int_{A^c}\kappa(x,y)\,dy = 0$ for all $x\in A$.
+This implies that $\int_A\int_{A^c}\kappa(x,y)\,dy\,dx = 0$, which by symmetry of $\kappa$ and \eqref{6}, implies that $\Vol(A)=0$ or $\Vol(A)=1$.
+The case $\Vol (A)=0$ can be excluded since the right-hand side of \eqref{11} is positive by \eqref{7}.
+By the definition of $\pi$, it follows that, for every such invariant set $A$, we have $\pi(A)=1$.
+Therefore, $\pi$ is an ergodic measure in the Yosida sense.
+Now, Lemma~4.2 of \cite {HerandezLerma1998} implies that $\pi$ is unique on the invariant sets up to $\pi$-null sets, but since $\pi$ cannot have any atoms, $\pi$ is unique on $[0,1]$; \eqref{10} now follows from Theorem~6.1(b) of \cite {HerandezLerma1998}. \end{pf}

-It is worthwhile mentioning that~\eq{10} holds even if the Markov chain exhibits certain periodic behaviour.
-For example, if~$\kappa$ is such that the resulting graph is bipartite, the resulting Markov chain does not converge to its stationary distribution, but it is still ergodic.
+It is worthwhile mentioning that \eqref{10} holds even if the Markov chain exhibits certain periodic behaviour.
+For example, if $\kappa$ is such that the resulting graph is bipartite, the resulting Markov chain does not converge to its stationary distribution, but it is still ergodic.